Best of the Letters From 2013

-Comment: Carrozzo is also mentioned in Worldwide Church of God History, Pt.
-2 under "Pressure Building Toward End of 1973."
+Comment: Carrozzo is also mentioned in Worldwide Church of God History by Kenneth Westby under “Pressure Building Toward End of 1973.”
 During that period, there were several ministers with convictions who spoke up and exposed the system and its abuses.
-(The above exiter also wrote the 2010 letter to ESN: WCG "Liberals" of the 1970s Were Misrepresented.)
+(The above exiter also wrote the March 13, 2010 letter to ESN: WCG ‘Liberals’ of the 1970s Were Misrepresented.)

 November 2, 2013